ExpediaGroup/graphql-component/README.md

-# GraphQL schema stitching and components
+# GraphQL schema components

 Reference implementation around the concept of a partial schema / component similar to that discussed [here](https://medium.com/homeaway-tech-blog/distributed-graphql-schema-development-npm-modules-d734a3cb6f12).

-This example takes advantage of existing graphql stitching capabilities from Apollo, but creates a convention for how these schemas can be composed through imports and bindings.

-This is very similar to the excellent `graphql-modules` project — but closer to our own internal paradigm already in use for over a year and a half.
+This is very similar to the excellent `graphql-modules` project — but closer to our own internal paradigm already in use for over a year and a half and adds some missing features such as `exclude` from `imports`.

 ### The future

-For now it is alpha, but may become an official project.
+For now it is alpha and experimental.

 ### Repository structure